 Visit a place in (or near) DC that has a body of water nearby.
 Help your child draw a map of the area and label the landmarks, bodies of water, and other features of the area.

-Discuss with your child the different cultures and background that people in their community have and ask them about how they see their community as a "salad bowl" or "melting pot".
+Discuss with your child the different cultures and backgrounds of people in your community have and ask them if they see their community as a "salad bowl" or "melting not"